-The legal drinking age in Victoria is 18 years of age, and it's generally an offence for any person to supply alcohol to a minor.
-This page contains information on under-18 on licensed premises.
+The legal drinking age in Victoria is 18 years, and it's generally an offence for any person to supply alcohol to a minor.
+This page contains information on under-18s (minors) on licensed premises.

 In many instances, it's also an offence for a minor to be on licensed premises or to purchase, receive or consume alcohol.

-A person under 18 years of age is not permitted on the licensed premises unless there is a condition listed on the licence approved by the Victorian Commission for Gambling and Liquor Regulation (VCGLR), or the minor is:
+A person under-18 years of age isn't permitted on the licensed premises unless there is a condition listed on the licence, or the minor is:

 A responsible adult is defined as a person who is of or over the age of 18 years and is:

-Amendments to the Liquor Control Reform Act 1998, allow liquor licensees and permittees to have minors on that part of their premises or authorised premises when:
+Under the Liquor Control Reform Act 1998, licensees/permittees can have minors on that part of their premises or authorised premises when:

-Depending on the type of event, liquor licensees or permittees must submit either a notification or an application form to the VCGLR.
+Depending on the type of event, liquor licensees/permittees must submit either a notification or an application form to the VCGLR.

-A minor cannot be involved in the supply of alcohol, except if they are part of a training program that has approval from the VCGLR.
+A minor can't be involved in the supply of alcohol, except if they're part of a training program that has approval from the VCGLR.
 However, they can assist in the delivery of packaged liquor to a person over 18 years of age, for consumption off the licensed premises.

-For example, a junior staff member can carry a slab of beer to a customer's car.
-A minor cannot sell alcohol through a check-out in a licensed supermarket.
+For example, a staff member under-18 can carry a slab of beer to a customer's car.
+A minor can't sell alcohol through a check-out in a licensed supermarket.

-It is an offence for any person to supply liquor to someone under 18 years of age.
-This is where any other person purchases liquor and illegally supplies to a minor, other than in a residence.
-Significant fines and penalties apply.
+It's an offence for any person to supply liquor to someone under-18 years.
+This is where any person purchases liquor and illegally supplies to a minor, other than in a residence.
+See Minors, gambling and liquor for more information.

-A liquor licensee must not supply liquor to a minor or sell liquor to a person who they suspect will supply liquor to a minor.
+A licensee/permitee must not supply liquor to a minor or sell liquor to a person who they suspect will supply liquor to a minor.

-To comply with this obligation, a licensee may decide to implement internal policies, for example, no service to people aged over 18 in school uniform or individuals accompanied by minors.
+To comply with this obligation, a licensee/permittee may decide to implement internal policies.
+For example, no service to people aged over 18 in school uniform or individuals accompanied by a minor.
 This is a business decision, not a legal requirement.